spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ### Custom Packer Scripts

-You may also supply custom [Packer](https://www.packer.io/) scripts to support more advanced image bakes.
+You can also supply custom [Packer](https://www.packer.io/) scripts to support more advanced image bakes.
 These scripts should be placed in `~/.hal/$DEPLOYMENT/profiles/rosco/packer`.
 The next execution of `hal deploy apply` will deploy these scripts in addition to the default scripts, including any subdirectories.

-You may also overwrite the default Packer scripts using a file with the same name.
+You can also overwrite the default Packer scripts using a file with the same name.
 The default scripts may be found in [the Rosco GitHub repository](https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer).